Overview of FBT (3 phases)

 - Remind the adolescent that the parents will be able to give back control as the adolescent demonstrates readiness

-- Let the adolescent vent about their frustration over parents being in charge
+- Let the adolescent vent about their frustration over their parents being in charge

 - Acknowledge that although there are many things the teen can do on their own that are developmentally appropriate, at the present time eating independently is not one of them

-At Eating Disorder Therapy LA, we can provide FBT and we can also help you put together a full FBT team including an FBT-aligned doctor and an FBT-aligned dietitian.
-Reach out to connect with our preferred providers.
+At Eating Disorder Therapy LA, we can provide FBT.
+We can also help you put together a full FBT team including an FBT-aligned doctor and an FBT-aligned dietitian.
+Contact us to schedule or to connect with our preferred providers.